SAFEtoolbox/SAFEtoolbox.github.io/index.md

 The SAFE Toolbox provides a set of functions to perform Global Sensitivity Analysis.
-It implements several methods, including the Elementary Effects Test, Regional Sensitivity Analysis, Variance-Based (Sobol’) sensitivity analysis and the PAWN method.
+It implements several methods, including the Elementary Effects Test, Regional Sensitivity Analysis, Variance-Based (Sobol’) sensitivity analysis and the PAWN method. <br>
 <!--The advantages of SAFE are:
 * Modular structure to facilitate interactions with other computing environments
 * Set of functions to assess the robustness and convergence of sensitivity indices
 * Several visualization tools to investigate and communicate results
-* Lots of comments in the code and workflow examples to get started-->

-SAFE was originally developed for the Matlab/Octave environment (Pianosi et al 2015) but is now available also in R and Python.
+* Lots of comments in the code and workflow examples to get started--> SAFE was originally developed for the Matlab/Octave environment (Pianosi et al 2015) but is now available also in R and Python.
 An overview of the community of SAFE users and their evaluation of SAFE can be found in Pianosi et al (2020).